apkasten906/spellbook-mcp/README.md

 # 🪄 Spellbook MCP

+A Model Context Protocol server that serves AI prompts as spells — structured, reusable incantations for every phase of the Software Development Life Cycle.

 Version: **v0.3.0**
 License: **MIT**

+> *Where every prompt is a spell and every build a ritual.*

 A reusable, versioned toolkit of prompts + a lightweight **Model Context Protocol (MCP)** server for AI‑assisted software development.
 Includes SDLC prompts, PDCA (Deming cycle) meta‑prompts, model routing, and an MCP server exposing everything as tools.